jackson-maybe/MPC-FH/README.md

    If you want to test the accuracy of MPC-LiquidLegions, please run `python LiquidLegions.py`.
 ## Experiments for computational costs
-1. Run `python MPS.py` to generate the MPS sketch of each publisher.
-2. Prepare requirements and compile fundamental protocols of SPDZ.
+1. Prepare requirements and compile fundamental protocols of SPDZ.

 ```
 cd MP-SPDZ